Top Marketing Metrics Your Agency Should Be Tracking

 I always look at data and ask myself SO WHAT?
 If the report doesn’t answer The SO WHAT question, then don’t send it.”

-- Cheryl Ingram, The Digital Media Collective
+Cheryl Ingram, The Digital Media Collective

 When marketing agencies focus on key marketing metrics, they provide more valuable insights for their clients.
-For example, tracking website visitors over time reveals trends that allow marketing teams to understand how campaigns are performing not just today but over time.
+For example, tracking website visitors over time reveals trends that allow marketing experts to understand how campaigns are performing not just today but over time.

 Our team relies heavily on the data we collect to make decisions that produce real results for our clients.
 It's our job to tell a simple story through reporting to our clients.
 Clients love seeing progress over time, and we try to show that with a number of our metrics.

-- Brian Ferritto, 42connect
+Brian Ferritto, 42connect

 1. Show the Big Picture